vanBadAsselt/workshop-api-test-generator/workshop/assignment-1/README.md

    - ✅ Check "Preserve log"
    - 🗑️ Clear existing entries (trash icon)
 4. **Interact with the app:**
-   - Search for "wonder"
    - Click "Details" on any character
-   - Close the details view
 5. **Export HAR file:**
    - Got to in Network tab
    - Click small icon 'Export HAR' (arrow down icon)
-   - Save as `assignment-1-capture.har` in this folder
+   - Save as `assignment-1-capture.har` in this folder (or use `wonder-woman.har` in the /examples folder)

 ## Step 2: Generate test with AI